pdanio/academic-kickstart/content/authors/knvokinger/_index.md

 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# Email for Contact widget or Gravatar
 email: ""

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.